 Please be aware that some charts on the internet are for resting voltages.
 A resting voltage is 12 – 24+ hours of no loads or charging at 77°F. The “at 77°F” is absolutely critical because at temps above 77°F surface charge dissipates more rapidly and at temps below 77°F the surface charge dissipates more slowly.

-A Voltage to SOC chart should only come directly from the manufacturer of your batteries or through physical testing as I have done here.
-You should not use generic charts off the internet as every battery manufacturer will have a slightly different voltage performance curve.
 Some charts you find on the internet do represent a “resting voltage” , but you’ll also find some for a 20 hour discharge rate or an under-load voltage.
-If you’re using voltage as an indicator of SOC, the rate of discharge can also affect your SOC to voltage points.
-Cyclic On/Off loads can also tweak this relationship.
-Using the wrong Voltage to SOC chart only exacerbates issues related to using voltage for SOC estimation.
+If you’re using voltage as an indicator of SoC, the rate of discharge, as well as battery temperature, can also affect your SoC to voltage points.
+Cyclic On/Off loads, like we have on a boat, can also tweak this relationship.
+Using the wrong Voltage to SoC chart only exacerbates issues related to using voltage for SoC estimation.
 Using the wrong chart can actually accelerate the murdering of your batteries.

 Ah Capacity ÷ 20 = X

 For this 105Ah rated battery the 20 hour discharge rate looks like this:

 105Ah ÷ 20 = 5.25A

 Despite the slightly diminished capacity, 91.3% of the factory rating, I chose to keep the discharge rate at 5.25A at a controlled battery temp of about 76.4°F. Ideally I would have liked to have spent the time to figure out the new 20 hour discharge rate but this entails numerous tests to 10.5V and was not critically necessary for this experiment, as no boat owner will ever do this.